At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 What to Write

 You can take one of your published ideas, running hypotheses, et cetera, and create something that may be a little bit less formal than a published paper.
-What that might be obviously depends on your comfort level — perhaps something that you would share at a cocktail party with other doctors that you think, “Hey, you know what?
+What that might be obviously depending on your comfort level — perhaps something that you would share at a cocktail party with other doctors that you think, “Hey, you know what?
 I think I stumbled upon something really interesting.”

 Outreach: 21st Public Relations